ndali25/test4/README.md

 # Authors
 Michail Anthropelos, Runhuan Feng, Seongyoon Kim

-# Execution Workflow
+# Docker Workflow

 # Step 1: Primary Execution (Python Notebook)
-language: python
-entry_point: Data/Data/Code_On_the_Expansion_of_Risk_Pooling.ipynb
+dockerfile: Dockerfile.python
 execution_order: first
 required: true
 description: >
-  This Jupyter notebook generates all figures, tables, and numerical results used in the manuscript and E-companion.
-It must be executed **before any LaTeX compilation**.
+  This Dockerfile executes the main Jupyter notebook located at Data/Data/Code_On_the_Expansion_of_Risk_Pooling.ipynb.
+  It generates all figures, tables, and numerical results used in the manuscript and E-companion.
+Outputs are saved in 99_logs/.
 notes: >
   Monte Carlo simulations are used.
-Random seeds are not fixed, so small variations in results are expected but do not affect the main conclusions.
+Random seeds are not fixed, so minor variations are expected but do not affect conclusions.

-# Step 2: Optional Execution (LaTeX Manuscript)
+# Step 2: Optional Execution (LaTeX Manuscript Compilation)
-language: latex
-files:
-  - On_the_Expansion_of_Risk_Pooling__MS__For_final_submission/1Revisedmain.tex
-  - On_the_Expansion_of_Risk_Pooling__MS__For_final_submission/2Revised_E_companion.tex
-purpose: Documentation / manuscript preparation only
+dockerfile: Dockerfile.latex
+execution_order: second
 optional: true
+description: >
+  This Dockerfile compiles the LaTeX manuscript and E-companion PDFs.
+  It requires that the Python notebook has been executed first.
 notes: >
   LaTeX files do not produce scientific results.
-Can be compiled locally or using Docker if desired.
-Must **not** be interpreted as the main workflow.

-# Step 3: Optional Docker
-files:
-  - Dockerfile.LaTeX
-purpose: Optional, LaTeX-only compilation
-optional: true
-notes: >
-  Docker is only required if you want to compile the LaTeX manuscript.
-Python notebook execution remains the primary workflow.
+PDFs are saved in 99_logs/.
+  This step is only for manuscript preparation.

 # Data
 included_files: